daviskeene/Hotplotit/README.md

 ## Acknowledgments

-Thank you to **Thomas Whitehead** for giving me the inspiration to make this web app.
+Thank you to **Thomas Whitehead** for introducing me to the concept of a HotPlot!